csutorasa/XOutput/README.md

 ## Command line arguments

-- `--start="controller-displayname"` - you can define a part of the display name of the controller to be started on application startup.
+- `--start="controller-displayname"` - defines a part of the display name of the controller to be started on application startup.
+- `--minimized` - starts the application minimized to tray

 ## Developer release